cybertruckdev/cybertruckdev.github.io/_posts/2023-11-30-tesla-cybertruck-details.md

 - Finally something happening.
 2:24pm central time.
 "The future should look like", now we're going around the world in images and who knows what else.

+- Video of the cybertruck driving around a bunch of harsh environments...